fpsvogel/fpsvogel.com/src/_posts/2023-08-19-ruby-text-adventure-real-time-input.md

 ## Getting some output

 Before we tackle simultaneous input, let's set up some output.
-Below are the `Runner` class containing our game loop but slightly modified, and the `Updater` class which reacts to input (echoing it) and updates game state (a timer that generates a message every second).
+Below are the `Runner` class containing our simple game loop from above but now slightly modified, and the `Updater` class which reacts to input (echoing it) and updates game state (a timer that generates a message every second).

 ```ruby
 class Runner